 2new_policy_release=MISS_SCOPE_CHANGED

-3new_release_must_generate=TrueThis is why cache identity should inherit the release identity from deployment.
+3new_release_must_generate=TrueCache identity should inherit the release identity from deployment.
 Eviction can clean up storage later; correctness shouldn't depend on eviction finishing first.
+Keep a bounded TTL as a cleanup policy and backstop, but don't treat it as the authoritative invalidation signal.

 Serving a semantic hit immediately turns a retrieval mistake into a user-visible wrong answer.
 Shadow mode runs the lookup decision but still serves the normal fresh path.
 Reviewers then label whether each proposed reuse would have been acceptable.